Gang Failure

 Three numbers determine the wall-clock cost of a gang failure:

-A 1024-GPU job with hourly checkpoints, 5-minute restart latency, and one failure every two days loses roughly 35 minutes per failure event.
+A 1024-GPU job with hourly checkpoints, 5-minute restart latency, and one failure every two days loses roughly 35 minutes per failure event (30 minutes of average lost work plus the restart).
 Over a 30-day run with 15 failures, that is ~9 hours of fleet time.
-Cutting checkpoints to every 15 minutes reduces the loss to 12.5 minutes per event and ~3 hours over 30 days; the difference of 6 hours of fleet time at 1024 H100s is many thousands of dollars and the cost of the extra I/O traffic is comparatively small.
+Cutting checkpoints to every 15 minutes drops average lost work to 7.5 minutes, total ~12.5 minutes per event and ~3 hours over 30 days; the difference of 6 hours of fleet time at 1024 H100s is many thousands of dollars, and the cost of the extra I/O traffic is comparatively small.

 Mitigations